 Member 2009 – 2017

-Sveriges Riksbanks Prize in Economic Sciences in Memory of Alfred Nobel 2001.
+Winner of the Sveriges Riksbanks Prize in Economic Sciences in Memory of Alfred Nobel 2001.
 Michael A. Spence is a senior fellow at the Hoover Institution and Philip H. Knight Professor Emeritus of Management in the Graduate School of Business, Stanford University.
-He is the chairman of an independent Commission on Growth and Development, created in 2006 and focused on growth and poverty reduction in developing countries
+He is the chairperson of an independent Commission on Growth and Development, which was created in 2006 to focus on growth and poverty reduction in developing countries.

 Member 2009 – 2013

 Grameen Bank Founder and Winner of the Nobel Peace Prize 2006.
-In 2006 Mohammad Yunus and the bank he founded, Grameen Bank, won the Nobel Peace Prize for “for their efforts to create economic and social benefit from below.”
+Mohammad, together with the bank he founded, Grameen Bank, won the Nobel Peace Prize for “for their efforts to create economic and social benefit from below.”
 Grameen Bank was established in the belief that credit is a fundamental human right and with the objective to help poor people escape from poverty by providing loans on terms suitable to them.
 Replicas of the Grameen Bank model currently operate in more than 100 countries worldwide.

 Member 2009 – 2011